Melco N100 Media Server – HiFi Review

 Minimserver UPnP is an alternative to Twonky and Melco prefer it for UPnP file handling.
 The Melco N100 has an option to download the Minimserver UPnP software and I do this upgrade in a few minutes.
 I then need to rescan the database so that the music is in order, then you’re away.
 I have to say I’ve found it very accommodating with both Bluesound and the Auralic App and the artwork handling has been first-rate.
 I can say I abandoned Twonky for the remainder of my time with the N100.

 How does it sound?
-Well, simply wonderful.
+Well, simply outstanding.
 You are going to need good copies of your favourite music, for example, Radiohead’s The Bends sounds poorly presented/mastered in my view but a good recording, like A Moon Shaped Pool, by the same artist is terrific.
-As I mentioned in my PMC twenty5 22i review my emotional reaction to hearing one of my favourite records, The Numbers, delivered really well by this system was spine-tingling.
-It has the rhythm and pace that I expected with a heightened level of atmosphere.
+As I mentioned in my PMC twenty5 22i review, my emotional reaction to hearing one of my favourite records, The Numbers, delivered really well by this system was spine-tingling.
+It has the rhythm and pace that I expected, with a heightened atmosphere.

-Separately I have a download of A Deeper Understanding, one of my favourite albums, and this plays through the Vega G2.1 really cleanly too.
-Really the Vega is such a good partner for the N100, handling all formats thrown at it, networked or direct.
+Separately, I have a download of A Deeper Understanding, one of my favourite albums, and this plays through the Vega G2.1 really cleanly, too.
+The Vega is such a good partner for the N100, handling all formats thrown at it, networked or direct.

 Networked Melco N100 source